Emotional Flooding: How To Cope With Overflowing Emotions

 Other ways to help someone overcome this type of flooding include:

 • Practicing Active Listening.
 Since the individual is filled with overwhelming emotions, they may struggle to tap into self-compassion.
-Express your care and concern, and validate the person's emotions by saying, "I understand why you feel that way," or "I appreciate you this with me."
+Express your care and concern, and validate the person's emotions by saying, "I understand why you feel that way," or "I appreciate you sharing this with me."

 Not everyone will be open to these calming tips and suggestions.
 In some situations, the individual will need space.
 Respect their wishes, and encourage them to reach out when ready.